astarafar/almalinux/how-to/system_hardening.md

 ### **SELinux**
 SELinux is an extremely powerful mandatory access control (MAC) layer that is enabled by default within AlmaLinux.

-SELinux is capable of blocking a large number of actions that would otherwise result in system promise, and therefore SHOULD NOT be disabled.
+SELinux is capable of blocking a large number of actions that would otherwise result in system compromise, and therefore SHOULD NOT be disabled.

 It is acceptable to place the system in `Permissive` mode to perform troubleshooting, but the system SHOULD be returned to `Enforcing` mode as soon as troubleshooting is completed.